- Bleeding in the brain from any cause (intracranial hemorrhage)

 Decerebrate posture is an abnormal body posture that involves the arms and legs being held straight out, the toes being pointed downward, and the head and neck being arched backwards.
 The muscles are tightened and held rigidly.
 This type of posturing usually means there has been severe damage to the brain.

-A severe injury to the brain at the level of the brainstem is the usual cause of decerebrate posture.
+A severe injury to the brain is the usual cause of decerebrate posture.

-Opisthotonos (a severe muscle spasm of the neck and back) may accompany decerebrate posture in severe cases.
+Opisthotonos (a severe muscle spasm of the neck and back) may occur in severe cases of decerebrate posture.

-Abnormal posturing of any sort is usually associated with reduced level of consciousness (alertness).
-Anyone who has an abnormal posture should be examined promptly by a health care provider.
+Abnormal posturing of any kind usually occurs with a reduced level of alertness.
+Anyone who has an abnormal posture should be examined right away by a health care provider.

 Family members will be asked questions about the person's medical history, including: